Usage in code

 option path

-that controls filesystem location, where files are stored.
-If
+that controls location, where files are stored.
+If path does not

-path does not exist, storage will raise an exception by default.
-But it can
+exist, storage will raise an exception by default.
+But it can also create

 ckanext.files.storage.default.type = files:fs